SynchronetBBS/sbbs/xtrn/minesweeper/readme.txt

 Optionally, if you want the top-X winners displayed after exiting game, set:
     Clean-up Command Line      ?minesweeper winners

-If you want the top-x winners displayed during logon, create an additional program entry:
+If you want the top-x winners displayed during logons, create an additional program entry:

     Name                       Synchronet Minesweeper Winners